CliffCalist/reactive-ui-unity/README.md

 When your UI reflects some external state, inherit from `UIView` and define your binding logic.

 - Use a method called `Bind(...)` to accept and cache the binding context.
-- This does **not** bind immediately — it's only a caching step.
-- Always call `RecreateSubscriptionsIfVisible()` after assigning new data.
+This does **not** bind immediately — it's only a caching step.
+Always call `RecreateSubscriptionsIfVisible()` after assigning new data.
 It will create subscriptions now if visible, or wait until shown.
 - Do actual subscription logic in `CreateSubscriptionsCore()`.
-- Cleanup subscriptions or listeners in `DisposeSubscriptionsCore()`.
-This method is called on hide, recreate subscriptions, or destroy.
+This method may return an `IDisposable` representing all subscriptions created inside it.
+R3 provides a `DisposablesBuilder`, which lets you combine multiple subscriptions into one disposable object. `UIView` will automatically dispose that returned `IDisposable` when needed.
+If no subscriptions are created, you may return `null`.
+- Subscriptions created **outside** of `CreateSubscriptionsCore()` (for example, inside helper methods, callbacks, or one-off interactions) must be managed manually.
+Usually, the most convenient approach is to cache such disposables and clean them up inside `DisposeSubscriptionsCore()`, which is invoked together with the main subscription disposal.

 Example:
 ```csharp